 Disgruntled customers also have plenty of other ways—more than ever, in fact—to express their displeasure, thanks to social media.
 One nightmare scenario in September involved British Airways losing a customer’s luggage.
 The customer was so incensed over what he perceived to be the airline’s lack of customer service that he spent $1,000 buying promoted tweets on Twitter attracting the attention not only from Twitter users, but of media on both sides of the pond.
 The fact that it took hours for British Airways to respond to the tweets only added fuel to the fire.
 It probably didn’t help when the airlines said that it didn’t respond to the tweets right away since they didn’t monitor Twitter 24/7.

-While there are a million reasons someone might be angry at a company, whether it is the company’s fault or the customer is in the wrong, it’s the company’s job to acknowledge the compliant and remedy the problem.
+While there are a million reasons someone might be angry at a company, whether it is the company’s fault or the customer is in the wrong, it’s the company’s job to acknowledge the complaint and remedy the problem.

 “It’s not about the blame game,” says Deborah Navarra, senior analyst at DMG Consulting and a former contact center agent, supervisor, and manager.
 “The customer is coming in [to the contact center] with an ‘us against them’ mentality.
 You’ve got to try to diffuse that and have them understand that you’re really there to help them.”